 For example, the Global Power Generation referenced below shows the distribution of different types of power generation used around the world.
 The Interactive Legend app allows you to explore this data to ask and answer questions in an interactive way.
 Using the legend, you can click on the Hydro primary fuel category.
 This allows you to understand the distribution of Hydro power generation and click on individual map features to find out more about a specific plant.

 In the example below, the app displays where spacecrafts have landed when they return to earth.
 The landing sites are categorized by project.
-When Apollo is selected in the interactive legend, all the other landing sites are displayed as gray, moving the visual focus to the Apollo landing sites.
-(Gray Scale 100% Opaque: 30%)
+When Apollo is selected in the interactive legend, a bloom effect to those features and all other landing sites are grayed out, moving the visual focus to the Apollo landing sites.

 The primary purpose of the Interactive Legend app is to enable your audience to explore the map by emphasizing different classifications data.
 But you might want to include other things to support the message of your map.
-For example, both of the apps above included a splash screen to help introduce the topic of the map.
+For example, enable an introduction panel to help introduce the topic of the map.
 Interactive Legend includes these additional options:

 - Layer List